 Frequently asked Questions 🎓

 Some recipes call for scallops to be soaked in milk before cooking.
 When you buy fresh scallops, what you are getting is actually the large abductor muscle, which the scallop uses to open and close its shell.
 Soaking scallops in milk is a way to tenderize them and remove any fishy odor.8 Mar 2021

 Soak fish in milk half an hour before cooking to remove iodine taste and fishy smell.
 To remove the flavor or taste out of the shrimp or fish you bought, soak it in milk for about a half hour before cooking.6 Jan 2006

 I simply seasoned them with sea salt and freshly cracked pepper before searing them in a little butter. ...
 If you can only find "wet" scallops, soak them in a solution of 1 quart cold water, 1/4 cup lemon juice, and 2 tablespoons table salt for 30 minutes.
 Remove the small side muscle from the scallops.20 Mar 2014

+Before cooking, soak the fish in milk for 20 minutes In this scenario, the protein in the milk binds with the compounds that cause that fishy odor, in essence extracting if from the fish.
 What's left behind is sweet-smelling, brighter flesh with clean flavor.
 (Just make sure you pour that milk down the drain.26 Jan 2017

 Because the scallops become very hard when they're dried (like rocks), you want to make sure to rehydrate the scallops before using them.
 This means soaking them in water for about 25 to 40 minutes, until they soften.
-The larger the scallop, the more time they'll need to be soaked.
+The larger the scallop, the more time they'll need to be soaked.4 Nov 2018

 A few more cooking questions 📍